 Ceramic Tile Art Techniques

 The most common technique used by the Anatolian Seljuks was under-glaze transfers.
 They painted designs directly onto the tile surface.
 A transparent glaze was then applied over the design, before the tile was fired.
 This technique is found in all ceramic tile art of the Anatolian Seljuk palaces.

 To luster tiles they used the over-glaze technique.
 A mixture of metallic oxides, such as silver or copper, is applied onto a previously glazed and fired surface.
-Then the tiles are fired a second time, at a low temperature.
+Then the tiles are fired a second time at a low temperature.
 This produces a range of lustrous brown and yellow tones.
-Luster tiles were used only to decorate civil and palace architecture.
-Examples of these tiles have only been found at the ruins of the Kubad-Abad Palace, located on the shores of Lake Beyşehir (west of Konya), and at Alaeddin Palace in Konya.
+Luster tiles were only used to decorate civil and palace architecture.
+Their examples have been found at the ruins of the Kubad-Abad Palace, located on the shores of Lake Beyşehir (west of Konya), and at Alaeddin Palace in Konya.